jdtech3/PW4py/README.md

 # PW4py: Politics & War API wrapper for Python

+*- This project is abandoned, though you are welcome to fork it and continue. -*

 ### Currently Implemented API Endpoints
 * **Unauthenticated APIs:**
     - Nation API